Flattering Summer Fashion for Women Over 50

 Boho looks are one trend I really like, and the flowing blouses and skirts are flattering on most body types.
 Loose dresses in summer are airy, cool, and just make you feel good.

 Scarves Are Your New Best Friend

 One way to accessorize your look is to find a great, lightweight scarf that you'll want to wear everywhere.
 Scarves are a versatile fashion accessory, quickly adding color and disguising a less-than-youthful neck.
 They're also great for finishing a look and tying it all together.

 I love the Van Gogh iris-print scarf pictured below.
 I would wear it with yellow and turquoise pieces, then choose sandals or flats that work well with the look.

 Fashion Tip #2

-Keep shoes refined-looking and classy, not too steep a heel and not too trendy.
+Keep shoes refined-looking and classy.
+Heels need not be too steep or trendy.